Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

-The finalize method generates mainly two code bloks: initialization code for operands generated by *makeConstructor* and operands accessing code retrieved by *makeRead* and *makeWrite*.
+The finalize method generates mainly two code bloks: initialization code for operands generated by *makeConstructor* and code accessing operands such as register read or write retrieved by *makeRead* and *makeWrite*.
-Based on the operand type such as source or destination, either markeRead or makeWrite will be invoked.
+Based on the operand type such as source and destination, either markeRead or makeWrite will be invoked.
 As a result, the actual CPP code statement that can access the operands will be generated.